Christopher Jackson (geologist): Television

 In 2017 Jackson joined a team of scientists and adventurers, including Xand Van Tulleken, to take part in an expedition to volcanoes.
 The two-part BBC documentary Expedition Volcano involved the scientists studying Nyiragongo and Nyamulagira, two of the world's most dangerous volcanoes in the Congo.

 In 2020 Jackson jointly presented the 2020 Royal Institution Christmas Lectures on British television, thus becoming the first black scientist to do so.
 After it was announced that he was to be one of the lecturers, Jackson was the subject of racist abuse online, including being sent a clip on Twitter of a black person being beaten.
 He also received letters telling him to "go live in the Caribbean" and stating "blacks like you are a total disgrace".
 Jackson reported the abuse to the police.

-Additionally, Jackson has appeared on The Great British Menu, and a series of earth science documentaries for Nova.
+Additionally, Jackson has appeared on The Great British Menu, a series of earth science documentaries for Nova, and the third season of Prehistoric Planet.